gmrock/gmrock.github.io/_posts/2023-09-30-Car-Presence-Detection.md

 The ultrasonic sensor sends an ultrasonic pulse-out (trigger) which travels through the air and if there is an obstacle, it bounces back to the sensor.
 By calculating the travel time and the speed of sound, the distance can be calculated.
 I'm making use of this to determine if there is car parked in the garage.
 I had to find out the distance between the sensor and the car to determine if the car is in the garage.
 For example - if the distance calculated is greater than 5ft, I know the car is not parked in the garage (and if less than 5ft, the car is parked).
 I have created a dead zone of 0.4feet to filter out erroneous readings (which is common if the object is not flat).
-The code keeps sending pulse out/trigger every milliseconds and computes the distance.
+The code keeps sending pulse out/trigger every few milliseconds and computes the distance.
 If the distance measured is current distance+-0.4ft, the actual measured distance is sent to the MQTT broker.
 I'm using [HiveMQ Cloud](https://console.hivemq.cloud/){:target="_blank"} as the MQTT broker and using [PubSubClient](https://www.arduino.cc/reference/en/libraries/pubsubclient/){:target="_blank"} c++/arduino library to make the calls to MQTT broker.
 I'm using [home assistant](https://www.home-assistant.io/){:target="_blank"} to take further action based on this message.
 Example - send a notification if a car has arrived or departed etc.
 [🔝](#table-of-contents)